What is tautology?

 I don’t think he delivered this news to me with the expectation of any words of wisdom, necessarily.
 But still, he kinda left the conversation hanging, and I felt obliged to engage with him.

 “It is what it is,” I responded with what I thought was a sympathetic shrug – the most suitable response I could muster up.
 But this seemed to irritate my friend somewhat.
-As I mentioned already, I don’t believe he expected any wisdom from me … but perhaps he didn’t expect such bluntness.
+As I say, I don’t believe he expected any wisdom from me … but perhaps he didn’t expect such bluntness.

 “Well, so is everything … that doesn’t help at all, does it?” he replied, quite correctly.
 He was visibly annoyed, appearing to be holding back some harsher, possibly profane words.